Green Chip 4.0 Morocco

 CONTEXT AND CHALLENGES

-In Morocco, the digitalisation of the economy and tools for work and the development of remote services were given a big boost by the COVID-19 pandemic.
-This has led to an increasingly pressing need among businesses for skilled IT workers.
-With the digitalisation of learning and work, it has also become indispensable for students, the self-employed and job seekers to have their own computer equipment.
+In Morocco, the digitalisation of the economy and the development of remote services accelerated sharply during the COVID-19 pandemic, leading to increased demand for skilled IT specialists.
+With the growing digitalisation of education and work, it has become imperative for students, self-employed people, and job seekers to have their own computer equipment.

 PROJECT APPROACH AND PROJECT GOALS